 “Why Would A Physician Need A Marketing Coach?”

 Truthfully, you might not.
 Not every aspiring or practicing DPC doctor needs a marketing coach.
 That’s fine and perhaps even preferable… IF you’ve got the time, energy and inclination to focus on promoting a business while running a practice.

 Not everyone does.
 Some want a little guidance and a “push” in the right direction when they get stuck.
 Others prefer to have a ready resource that can advise them, one that they can trust and consult with each step of the way.

 More than a few don’t want to be bothered and would like nothing better than to just have all the work done for them.

 It’s just a matter of what you’re looking for.

-Should we decide to collaborate, we’ll discuss what you want to accomplish, determine your work and lifestyle objectives, and identify how you approach meeting the needs of your patients.
+Should we decide to collaborate, we’ll discuss what you want to accomplish, determine your objectives, and identify how you approach meeting the needs of your patients.
 Then we can effectively map a path to take you from where you are currently to where you want to be.